PROGRAM W-1783 – Part I

-MONEY!
-How many times have you thought: "If only I didn’t have to worry about money, life would be easy"?
-Did you know that Jesus had more to say about money than he did about heaven?
-He realized, of course, that money was going to give us lots of trouble, and he wanted us to know how to deal with this love of money problem.
+Money.
+How many times have you thought, “If only I didn’t have to worry about money, life would be easy!”?
+Jesus realized that money was going to give us lots of trouble, and he wanted us to know how to deal with this love-of-money problem.

-In fact, he warned us that we cannot serve both God and Money, and that statement in itself tells us that we can be a slave to money and it can hold a lordship over our lives.
+He warned us that we cannot serve both God and Money, and this statement in itself tells us that we can be a slave to money—it can hold a lordship over our lives.
 Is that true for you?
-What is your attitude towards money?
+What is your attitude toward money?

-Paul wrote to Timothy that money is not our problem, but the love of money is, as we read in 1 Timothy 6:10: "For the love of money is a root of all kinds of evil.
-Some people, eager for money, have wandered from the faith and pierced themselves with many griefs."
+Paul wrote to Timothy that money is not our problem, but the love of money is.
+“For the love of money is a root of all kinds of evil.
+Some people, eager for money, have wandered from the faith and pierced themselves with many griefs” (1 Timothy 6:10).

-If your attitude toward money is that you love it, listen carefully to what Paul wrote.
-That love of money causes all kinds of evil, and it can cause you to wander from your faith and bring many griefs into your life.
-I ask you to think carefully about your attitude toward money, because the wrong attitude is a recipe for disaster.
-Is there some evil in your life right now—some sin that you know should not be there?
-If you dig deeply, you may well discover that the root of that evil is your love and desire for money.
+Love of money causes all kinds of evil, and it can cause you to wander from your faith and bring many griefs into your life.
+Think carefully about your attitude toward money, because the wrong attitude is a recipe for disaster.
+Is there some sin in your life right now that you know should not be there?
+If you dig deeply, you may well discover that the root of that sin is your love and desire for money.
 What griefs are you suffering in your life?
 Could it be that your love of money has brought about that grief?

 If you’re like me, you will find that it is a continual battle—this fight against the love of money.
 But you and I need to be willing to pull those roots of loving money out of our heart and give the throne of our hearts back to the Lord.
-Keeping a biblical attitude toward money takes a strong commitment on our part, but remember, if you don’t you will be asking for trouble and lots of it.
+Keeping a biblical attitude toward money takes a strong commitment on our part.
+If you don’t, you will be asking for trouble—and lots of it!

 However, there is no denying that we all need money to exist and we have to deal with it on a daily basis.
-And none of us want to live our lives worrying about paying our bills all the time.
+None of us wants to live our lives worrying about paying our bills all the time.
 So, while we don’t want to love money, we do need to practice good money management.

-Let’s begin with Proverbs 13:11: "Dishonest money dwindles away, but he who gathers money little by little makes it grow."
+Let’s begin with Proverbs 13:11: “Dishonest money dwindles away, but whoever gathers money little by little makes it grow.”
 Gathering money little by little—that’s saving money.
 Do you have some type of savings plan?
 Are you systematically and regularly putting some money aside?
-That is a biblical way to manage your money, and it will grow.
+That is a biblical way to manage your money—and it will grow.

-You need to establish this discipline in your life, and as you see that you’re able to find that five dollars, you’ll discover you may be able to save even more.
-Start small, but start.
+You need to establish this discipline in your life and, as you see that you’re able to find that five dollars, you’ll discover you may be able to save even more.
+Start small—but start.
 That’s the important thing.
 Get that discipline going.
-Let your children know you’re doing that, too, and teach them to save a little of the money that they have.
+If you have young children in your home, let them know you’re doing that, too, and teach them to save a little of the money that they have.
 This is such an important principle of money management, and it’s never too late to start and no amount is too small to start with.

-Here’s another proverb that gives us some good advice about money management: Proverbs 17:16: "Of what use is money in the hand of a fool, since he has no desire to get wisdom?"
-Even if we had all the money we thought we needed, it would be no use if we did not use that money with great wisdom.
-Stories abound of people who got the money they wanted, and then wasted it on foolish spending.
+Here’s another proverb that gives us some good advice about money management: “Of what use is money in the hand of a fool, since he has no desire to get wisdom?”
+(Proverbs 17:16) Even if we had all the money we thought we needed, it would be no use if we did not use that money with great wisdom.
+Stories abound of people who get the money they wanted, and then waste it on foolish spending.